osilander/203.311/Week4/Week4.md

 Today we will deal with DNA sequence data from two of the most widely-available technologies, Illumina and Oxford Nanopore.
 The primary difference between these two technolgies is that Illumina provides short, highly accurate reads using a very expensive machine (~ $1 million USD), while Oxford Nanopore provides long, less accurate reads using a very cheap machine (~ $1000 USD).
 We will see that these characteristics provide different advantages.

+Oxford Nanopore and Illumina differ in some other ways, but we will not discuss those in detail today.
 <img src="graphics/ont-ill.png" width="500"/>

 ### Software Management